-- This section shall apply to applicants for a renewal, reinstatement, or reactivation, or reinstatement of a license and shall not apply to applicants for an initial license or applicants seeking the renewal of a license for the first time after the initial grant of the license. - To qualify for the renewal of a license, an applicant shall have completed twenty (20) hours of continuing education valid in accordance with § 7907 during the two (2)-year period preceding the date the license expires, which shall include one (1) hour of ethics.
-It shall also include and two (2) hours of LGBTQ continuing education on cultural competency or specialized clinical training focusing on patients or clients who identify as lesbian, gay, bisexual, transgender, gender nonconforming, queer, or question their sexual orientation or gender identity and expression ("LGBTQ") meeting the requirements of D.C.
-Official Code § 3-1205.10 (b)(5).
-This LGBTQ continuing education requirement shall become effective and enforceable six (6) months after the effective date of this section. - Notwithstanding the requirements of §§ 7906.2 and 7808.2 of chapter 78 of this title, an applicant for dual licensure renewal shall have completed thirty (30) hours of approved continuing education during the two year-period preceding the date the license expires, including one (1) hour inof ethics, and two (2) hours of LGBTQ continuing education.
-Of the thirty (30) hours, the applicant shall have completed at least five (5) hours inof each of the audiology and speech-language pathology disciplines.
-The intent of this paragraph is likewise shared by, and may be cross-referenced with, § 7808.3 of chapter 78 of this title, which governs the continuing education requirements of audiologists.
+- This section shall apply to applicants for a renewal, reinstatement, or reactivation of a license and shall not apply to applicants for an initial license or applicants seeking the renewal of a license for the first time after the initial grant of the license. - To qualify for the renewal of a license, an applicant shall have completed twenty (20) hours of continuing education valid in accordance with § 7907 during the two (2)-year period preceding the date the license expires, which shall include one (1) hour of ethics.
+It shall also include two (2) hours of LGBTQ continuing education.
+This LGBTQ continuing education requirement shall become effective and enforceable six (6) months after the effective date of this section. - Notwithstanding the requirements of §§ 7906.2 and 7808.2 of chapter 78 of this title, an applicant for dual licensure renewal shall have completed thirty (30) hours of approved continuing education during the two year-period preceding the date the license expires, including one (1) hour of ethics, two (2) hours of LGBTQ continuing education, five (5) hours of each of the audiology and speech-language pathology disciplines. - To qualify for the reinstatement of a license, an applicant shall have completed twenty (20) hours of continuing education described in § 7906.2 during the two (2) years preceding the submission of the reinstatement application. - To qualify for the reactivation of a license in accordance with D.C.
+Official Code

-- To qualify for the reinstatement of a license, an applicant shall have completed twenty (20) hours of continuing education described in § 7906.2 during the two (2) years preceding the submission of the reinstatement application. - 7906.5 To qualify for the reactivation of a license in accordance with D.C.
-Official Code § 3-1205.11(c), the following applicants shall be deemed to meet the requirement of D.C.
+- § 3-1205.11(c), the following applicants shall be deemed to meet the requirement of D.C.
 Official Code § 3-1205.11(c)(2): - (a) An applicant who has been actively and lawfully practicing speech-language pathology in another jurisdiction or territory of the United States; - (b) An applicant who has not been actively and lawfully practicing speech-language pathology in another jurisdiction or territory of the United States, seeks the reactivation of the license five (5) years or less after the last expiration of the license, and has completed twenty (20) hours of continuing education described in § 7906.2 during the two (2) years preceding the submission of the reactivation application; or - (c) An applicant who has not been actively and lawfully practicing speech-language pathology in another jurisdiction or territory of the United States and seeks the reactivation of the license more than five (5) years after the last expiration of the license who can demonstrate his or her current competency to the Board's satisfaction. - The Board may conduct a random audit of at least ten percent (10%) of its active licensees to determine continuing education compliance.
 Any licensee selected for the audit shall provide proof of continuing education compliance to the Board within thirty (30) days of receiving notification of the audit.